 Sanoma applies a closed period, which is a thirty (30) calendar day period, before the announcement of the Financial Statements Release, the Half-year report and the Interim Reports.

-Sanoma applies the so called “Closed Period”, which is a 30 calendar day period, before the announcement of the year end Financial Statements Release and the Interim Reports of Sanoma.
-During the Closed Period, the members of the Board and the President and CEO shall not conduct any transactions in Sanoma Instruments on their own account, or on the account of a third party, whether they possess Inside Information or not.
+During the closed period, the members of the Board and the President and CEO shall not conduct any transactions in Sanoma’s financial instruments on their own account, or on the account of a third party, whether they possess inside information or not.
 Additionally, transactions are not allowed during the entire publication day.
-Sanoma also recommends that the EMT members and persons engaged in financial reporting do not trade in Sanoma Instruments during the Closed Period or the publication day.
+Sanoma also recommends that the EMT members and persons engaged in financial reporting do not trade in Sanoma’s financial instruments during the closed period or the publication day.

 Members of the Board and EMT shall always check beforehand the appropriateness of trading with the company secretary.
 Members of the Board and EMT may also issue an explicit, documented trading programme, which must comply with Nasdaq Helsinki Ltd. rules and regulations on trading programmes.
 Sanoma may publish such trading programmes on its website.
-On 31 December 2019, no such trading programmes were issued.
+There were no trading programmes in place on 31 December 2022.

-The Board members, the President and CEO and “Persons Closely Associated” with them must notify Sanoma and the Finnish Financial Supervisory Authority of their transactions with Sanoma Instruments (the so-called Manager’s Transactions).
+The Board members, the President and CEO and persons closely associated with them must notify Sanoma and the Finnish Financial Supervisory Authority of their transactions with Sanoma’s financial instruments (the so-called Manager’s Transactions).
 The notification must be done within two days of the transaction.
+Sanoma shall publish such a notification as a stock exchange release within three days of the transaction at the latest.
 A delay in giving the notification may lead to sanctions.